• Discover Iran in a 15-day tour

 • Included Meals: Breakfast

-Leaving Kashan behind, your first stop this morning will be in Abyaneh village.
+Check out after breakfast, we will head to Isfahan.
+Our first stop this morning will be in Abyaneh village.
 Abyaneh Village is known as the Red Village because of its red soil and houses.
-The houses of Abyaneh bear an ancient architectural style, featured by the use of clay as the construction material and latticed windows and wooden doors.
+The houses of Abyaneh bear an ancient architectural style, featuring the use of clay as the construction material and latticed windows and wooden doors.

-Your overland journey continues in Isfahan.
+Our overland journey continues in Isfahan.
 As the 17th-century capital of the Safavid Empire, Isfahan was one of the world’s greatest cities– architecturally striking, wealthy beyond imagine, and politically powerful with Europeans, Ottomans, Indians, and Chinese coming to its court– the heart of a vast Persian Empire that stretched from the Euphrates River in present-day Iraq to the Oxus River in Afghanistan.
-Indeed, its grandeur inspired the rhyming proverb, Isfahan nesf e jahan (Isfahan is half of the World).
+Indeed, its grandeur inspired the rhyming proverb, Isfahan Nesf-e Jahan (Isfahan is half of the World).

-For example the famous bridges of Sio-ce-pol and Khaju.
-There are sluice gates below the bridge to let the water runoff Zayandeh River in the spring, and there are beautiful stone archways above each gate.
+Together with our expert guide, we will begin our exploration of the city by visiting some of the centuries-old, still elegant bridges that span the Zayandeh River.
+For example, the famous bridges of Sio-se-pol and Khaju.
+There are sluice gates below the bridge to let the water run off the Zayandeh River in the spring, and there are beautiful stony archways above each gate.

-• Setareh 3-star hotel or a similar one in Isfahan
+• Traditional 3-star hotel or a similar one in Isfahan

 • Included Meals: Breakfast

-• Setareh 3-star hotel or a similar one in Isfahan
+• Traditional 3-star hotel or a similar one in Isfahan

 • Included Meals: Breakfast

-Continue your exploration in Isfahan at a UNESCO World Heritage Site.
-Simple at first glance but wondrous in its rich detail and bold design, the Masjed-e Jamé is another masterpiece of Iranian architecture, covering nearly 5 acres in the heart of this historical city.
-This is one of the oldest congregational mosques of the country, and its construction and embellishment over the past twelve centuries illustrate a number of important periods in Islamic architecture.
+Continue our exploration in Isfahan at a UNESCO World Heritage Site, simple at first glance but wondrous in its rich detail and bold design, the Masjed-e Jamé is another masterpiece of Iranian architecture, covering nearly 5 acres in the heart of this historical city.
+This is one of the oldest congregational mosques in the country, and its construction and embellishment over the past twelve centuries illustrate several important periods in Islamic architecture.

-In the city’s Armenian quarter, you’ll delve more deeply into the region’s complex history as you will visit several churches including the 17th-century Vank Cathedral with its lavishly decorated interior and unique blend of Islamic and European architectural elements.
+In the city’s Armenian quarter, we’ll delve more deeply into the region’s complex history as we will visit several churches including the 17th-century Vank Church with its lavishly decorated interior and unique blend of Islamic and European architectural elements.

-In the same quarter, we will also visit the Music Museum where you will find a collection of local and national Iranian instruments.
+Also, we will visit the Music Museum where we will find a collection of local and national Iranian instruments.

 In the afternoon, we will visit Hasht Behesht Palace and Garden.
-At this octagonal palace, you can see gangs of retired men who pass their free time chatting with the visitors.
+At this octagonal palace, we can see gangs of retired men who spend their free time chatting with the visitors.

-• Setareh 3-star hotel or a similar one in Isfahan
+• Traditional 3-star hotel or a similar one in Isfahan

 • Included Meals: Breakfast

-Leaving Isfahan behind, your first stop this morning will be in Naien, an ancient community with origins dating back to the 8th century.
-Over there, we will visit the Jame mosque of Naien.
+Leaving Isfahan behind, our first stop this morning will be in Naeen, an ancient community with origins dating back to the 8th century.
+Over there, we will visit the James Mosque of Naeen.

 • Included Meals: Breakfast

-• Laleh 3-star hotel or a similar one in Yazd
+• Ketrova 3-star hotel or a similar one in Yazd

 • Included Meals: Breakfast

-The next place to visit is the Jame Mosque, built in 1324, where you can gaze upon the tallest minarets in the country.
+The next place to visit is the Jame Mosque (Friday Mosque), built in 1324, where we can gaze upon the tallest minarets in the country.
+Just beside the mosque, we have time to stroll in the Fahadan District.
+There, we can get familiar with the desert houses’ architecture.

 Among the many other historic sites to be seen in Yazd are beautiful old homes and the Dowlat Abad Garden.
-Standing by the garden’s long reflecting pool, you’ll be shaded by ancient cypress trees.
-Ahead of you is an 18th-century hexagonal pavilion with a beautiful stained glass window and a graceful wind tower– the tallest in Iran.
+Standing by the garden’s long reflecting pool, we’ll be shaded by ancient cypress trees.
+Ahead of us is an 18th-century hexagonal pavilion with a beautiful stained-glass window and a graceful wind tower– the tallest in Iran.
 All around are flowering fruit trees and other ornamental plants and trees.

-• Laleh 3-star hotel or a similar one in Yazd
+• Ketrova 3-star hotel or a similar one in Yazd

 • Included Meals: Breakfast

-Next, you will visit Pasargadae, a UNESCO World Heritage Site, the Tomb of Cyrus the Great and former capital of the Achaemenid Empire.
+Next, we will visit the Pasargadae (UNESCO World Heritage Site), the Tomb of Cyrus the Great, and the former capital of the Achaemenid Empire.
 We will spend some time exploring the site and though not as striking as Persepolis, there is a great viewpoint where we can look over the site and the surrounding area.

 Continue to Shiraz and check into the hotel.